MetPX/sarracenia/doc/UPGRADING.rst

 During upgrade, old cache file will be ignored.
 This may cause some files to be accepted a second time.
 *FIXME*  work-arounds?

-**ACTION**: must run sr_audit --users foreground to correct permissions, since it was broken in previous release.
+**ACTION**: must run sr_audit --reset --users foreground to correct permissions, since it was broken in previous release.